A young inexperienced mage is put under a geas that brings him half a world away to danger

 Chapter 1 - Tower Of The Elements

-None of this though took away from that feeling of dread, and anger that nagged at him.
-The thing that brought him here half a world away to Haddenspor.
-Somewhere not far away now someone or something he was not sure which waited.
-Waited for him, had compelled, forced him to leave his home.
-He did not realise at the time just what was happening to him already an outcast in his village for using magic lore which had been forbidden by the elders.
-Tafon had not seen any harm in it; at first, all he had done was use a little magic here and there.
+None of this took away from the feeling of dread, and anger that nagged at him.
+That which brought him here half a world away to Haddenspor.
+Somewhere not far away now someone or something he was not sure which awaited.
+Waited for him, compelled, forced him to leave his home.
+He did not realise at the time, just what was happening to him.
+Already an outcast in his village for using magic lore which was forbidden by the elders.
+Tafon did not see any harm in it; at first, all he had done was use a little magic here and there.
 Only small things which he thought had gone unnoticed.
 Now it seemed he was paying for his sins.
 It was shortly after being caught using magic that he first felt the geas on him.
 At first, he tried to ignore it until the compulsion became too loud for him to ignore any more.
 When he set out, he thought it some urgent plea for help that his use of magic somehow sensed.
-Then he met an old witch woman in Janolo that told him someone had put a geas on him.
-She tried to lift it without success, in the end, she said the only one who could is the who put the geas upon him.
+He met an old witch woman in Janolo; she told him someone had put a geas on him.
+She tried to lift it without success; in the end, she said the only one who could is the one who put the geas upon him.

 He walked along a dirty narrow street strewn with litter and reeking of an obnoxious odour that made him wrinkle his nose in disgust.
 Looking up, he could see in the distance a tower that dwarfed every other building in the city.
 Its steepled pinnacle seemed to touch the sky.
 Somehow he knew that is where he needed to go.
-He made his way towards the city centre the streets more and more crowded with people jostling one and other as they went to and thro talking and calling to one and other.
-Their voice’s merging into a cacophony of noise never had he seen so many people in all his life.
+He made his way towards the city centre.
+The streets were more and more crowded with people jostling one and other as they went to and thro talking and calling to one other.
+Their voice’s merging into one cacophony of noise never had he seen so many people in all his life.

 “So far so good,” he whispered.

 The cart came to a halt outside a storehouse Tafon could hear voices and a door opening.
-He waited several minutes listening when all appeared quiet he dropped down keeping low he moved between several buildings.
-Keeping to the shadows as twilight shrouded his surroundings in semi-darkness.
-He came to what he thought was another wall at first; up-close it appeared to be a domed circular building.
+He waited several minutes listening when all appeared quiet; he dropped down, keeping low.
+He moved between several buildings keeping to the shadows as twilight began to shroud his surroundings in semi-darkness.
+Tafon came to what he thought was another wall at first; up-close, it appeared to be a domed circular building.
 Feeling his way around the building, he eventually came to a locked door.
 Tafon smiled, opening locked doors with a spell; he knew well.
-Reciting the necessary mantra in his head, he expecting the door to open straight away.
+Reciting the necessary mantra in his head, he expected the door to open straight away.
 Nothing happened, cursing under his breath he tried twice more.

 “Is it magically locked?”
-He considered, trying once more this time the door creaked open.
-Keeping low he peered inside.
-To the right, a wall blocked the way; left a wide corridor dimly lit by wall-mounted torches on either side.
+He considered trying one more time.
+The door finally creaked open.
+Keeping low, he peered inside.
+To the right, a wall blocked the way; leaving a wide corridor dimly lit by wall-mounted torches on either side.
 Silently he entered closing the door behind him.
-On the far side of the hallway diagonally across he made out another door.
+On the far side of the hallway diagonally across, he made out another door.
 Nerves jangling he quietly approached the door on the opposite wall.
 Putting his ear to the door, he listened.
 Tafon barely made out voices raised as if in a bitter debate.
 Suddenly he heard footsteps echoing down the corridor drawing nearer.
-Caught in the light of nearby torches he sought to try and merge with the shadows.
+Caught in the light of nearby torches, he sought to try and merge with the shadows.
 He moved away from the door noticing at the same time what looked like a small recess further along the hallway he headed towards it.
 The nook turned out to be a stairway leading upwards.
 Relieved he silently took the stairs, at the top he stood on a circular balcony looking down into a room with a long table in the centre around which he could make about six or seven men talking.
 At the head of the table sat a woman with long auburn hair braided at the back.
 He couldn't make out her features from his position, but from the way she sat rigidly, he guessed her to be not happy with the discussions taking place.

 As he watched the woman roughly stood pushing back her chair and left the men still arguing amongst themselves.
 Tafon moved around the balcony finding an adjoining section that led into the central tower.
 The geas felt even stronger now he saw more stairs leading upwards.
-Climbing higher, he stopped several times to catch his breath.
-Finally coming to a door which opened seemingly on its own as he reached for it.
+Climbing higher, he stopped several times to catch his breath, finally coming to a door which opened seemingly on its own as he reached for it.
 Entering a room lit solely by a magic crystal-like substance inside which an elderly white-haired and bearded man stood transfixed.
 Instinctively Tafon knew the man frozen inside the crystal to be the one responsible for putting the geas on him.
 He studied the crystal and the man within for several minutes trying to think of way break the barrier.
-He tried one or two spells none of them worked.
-So engrossed in trying to solve the puzzle before him he didn’t notice someone else enter the room behind him.
+He tried one or two spells; none of them worked.
+He was so engrossed in trying to solve the puzzle before him he didn’t notice someone else enter the room behind him.

 Tafon felt a sharp blow to the back gasping in pain as he went sprawling across the floor.
 He tried to turn and rise to face his assailant before he could; however, his foe straddled across him pinning him to the ground.